Emmerson-Miranda/XSLTUnit/README.md

 # How to work with XSLTUnit

-1. Create the project with XSLTUnit maven archetype
+1. Create the project with XSLTUnit maven archetype.
 2. Organize your XSD and XML files in folders under *src/main/resources*
-3. Create your XSLT files
+3. Create your XSLT files.
 4. Configure the file *xsltunit-definition.xml* to make the associations among the files.
-5. From command line console, go to your root folder project and run "mvn compile"
+5. From command line console, go to your root folder project and run "mvn compile".
 6. If the results of run your XSLT are OK you will get a "BUILD SUCCESS", if not you will get an error.
 7. Analize the results inspecting the *xslt-junit-results.xml* file.